wpheka/wc-moneris-payment-gateway/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html
 Donate link: paypal.me/AKSHAYASWAROOP

 A simple plugin that easily add moneris payment gateway to your WordPress / WooCommerce website.
+Moneris is Canada’s leading processor of Debit and credit card payments.

 == Description ==
 WC Search Orders By Product does exactly what it says - This WooCommerce extension **automatically** adds moneris payment gateway to your site.